vijayvulava/geochem/_sources/32LawMassAction.md

 ## Chemical Activities

 In chemical thermodynamics, concentrations are dimensionless (unitless).
 These dimensionless or idealized concentrations are called activities.
-Activity of a chemical constituent is an important concept and is used to address the influence of physical and chemical conditions in the bulk solution.
-Chemical species in solution interact in many ways with nearby chemical species, including chemical bonding, van der Waals (dipole) interactions, to long-range electrostatic interactions.
+The activity of a chemical constituent is an important concept and is used to address the influence of physical and chemical conditions in the bulk solution.
+Chemical species in solution interact with nearby chemical species, including chemical bonding, van der Waals (dipole), and long-range electrostatic interactions.
 Sometimes, when concentrations of solutes are very high, they crowd each other.
 The intensity of all these interactions depends on the distance between the molecules and their concentrations.
-The activities inherently account for all these factors and are hence referred to as "thermodynamic concentrations."
-Because, these values are dimensionless, $K_c$ of any aqueous phase chemical reaction is dimensionless.
+The activities inherently account for all these factors and are called "thermodynamic concentrations."
+Because these values are dimensionless, $K_c$ of any aqueous phase chemical reaction is dimensionless.

 Activities are derived from the same fundamental thermodynamic principles covered thus far.
 We use "$\{\, \}$" (curly brackets or braces) around chemical species names to indicate activity.
 An activity coefficient ($\gamma_i$) is used to convert concentrations to activities as follows: